reactiveui/website/input/docs/concepts/reactive-programming/schedulers.md

 The advantage of the that way is you get the scheduler to play with, which is nice if you're using a `TestScheduler` because you don't have to worry about tidying up after yourself (e.g. (new TestScheduler()).With(sched=>{});)

+Each _thread_ has its own set of test schedulers that the `With` extension manages for you.
+This means that even if your tests run asynchronously, they will in theory not stomp on each other's schedulers.